JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 UX:

 -- The import menu now pops up instantly and fills asynchronusly as it recieves data from the backend.

-**Known bug:**
-Upon opening a fresh viewer instance, if one creates the first ROI Collection through the menu, rather than Roi/Draw, when the user goes to attempt to draw the user can't draw and an exception is thrown to the console.
-This bug is also present in 1.4.

 **1.4.0**